How to Get a Project Management Certification: Your Guide

 How Long Does it Take to Get a Project Management Certification?

-As with training and study periods above, the time frame for achieving certification differs depending upon the certification and the amount of time you can dedicate to study and exam preparation following training.
+The time frame for achieving certification differs depending upon the certification and the amount of time you can dedicate to study and exam preparation following training.

-However, our courses and exam preparation programmes are designed to streamline your path to achieving certification.
+Our courses and exam preparation programmes are designed to streamline your path to achieving certification.
 Most of our delegates achieve project management certification within a 3-month period of beginning training.

 If you’re keen to take action and begin your path to project management certification, we have 2 suggestions: